JarronConover/Satellite-Detection/README.md

 **ShipSight - Sattelite Ship Detection** is a secure, end‑to‑end web platform that turns raw satellite imagery into actionable maritime intelligence in near‑real‑time.

 1. **Acquire** – A partner Earth‑observation satellite captures high‑resolution images of a defined ocean sector (currently the San Francisco Bay and approaches).
 Currently the satellite is simulated from the backend of our web tool.
-2. **Detect & Classify** – An onboard AI model performs image edge‑based object detection, flags ship images, and assigns a vessel classification (cargo, tanker, fishing, etc.).
+2. **Detect & Classify** – An onboard AI model performs image edge‑based object detection, flags ship images, and assigns a vessel classification (cargo, merchant, fishing, etc.).
 3. **Verify** – The backend ingests the detections, queries an authoritative registry API, and tags each vessel as **authorized** or **unauthorized** for the zone.
 4. **Visualize** – The frontend renders vessels on an interactive map with type‑specific icons; unauthorized targets are highlighted in red.
 A companion “Ship” page shows richer metadata.
 5. **Secure** – Role‑based authentication gates both the map and list views.
 Currently, everything is available to anyone with an account as there is no propriatary or secure data available on the page.